 - Add the zucchini, green pepper, and turkey pepperoni.
 Cook until vegetables are softened.

-- Mix the marinara sauce, oregano, garlic salt, and basil.
+Stir the marinara sauce, oregano, garlic salt, and basil into the pan.
 Let simmer for about 5 minutes.

 - Stir in the gnocchi.
 Salt & Pepper to taste.